 This research indicates that CAPSIM Business Simulation is effective and also influential in providing an experiential learning experience to the learners.
 It was evident that the learners could relate themselves to the reality of the business world and more importantly, it has given a platform for the students to bridge and apply the theory into practice.
 This is also consistent with past findings which have reported similar results.
 Although this is an incremental knowledge to the body of literature involving experiential learning, it is important to note that the adoption and application of simulation-based learning are rather low in today's educational environments.
-Nevertheless, the rapid advancement of teaching and learning to simulation-based learning in curriculum delivery.
+Nevertheless, the rapid advancement of teaching and learning technologies and the students' digital lifestyle can be accounted for in introducing and adapting to simulation-based learning in curriculum delivery.
 This further re-affirms that students with the ability to operate a technology would favor technology-mediated teaching and learning activities driven by their desire to match the experiences to learner's digital lifestyle.